elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-technical-skills-and-tools-are-essential-for-medical-professions-and-what-career-opportunities-exist-in-this-field.md

     subject: Education Studies
     url: /learn/education-studies/questions/how-do-financial-processes-and-analysis-contribute-to-career-opportunities-in-the-business-and-finance-cluster
 related_article3:
-    id: 168508
+    id: 168499
     title: >-
-        What are the key responsibilities and skills required for success in food service careers?
+        What are the main responsibilities of teaching and social service roles, and what skills are required for success in these fields?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-responsibilities-and-skills-required-for-success-in-food-service-careers
+    url: /learn/education-studies/questions/what-are-the-main-responsibilities-of-teaching-and-social-service-roles-and-what-skills-are-required-for-success-in-these-fields
 related_article4:
-    id: 168506
+    id: 168504
     title: >-
-        What are the main components of financial planning and analysis, and how do they relate to job titles in the financial sector?
+        What are the essential qualities of assertiveness in the workplace, and how can they be developed?
-    subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-main-components-of-financial-planning-and-analysis-and-how-do-they-relate-to-job-titles-in-the-financial-sector
-related_article5:
-    id: 168508
-    title: >-
-        What are the key responsibilities and skills required for success in food service careers?
-    subject: Education Studies
+    subject: Psychology
-    url: /learn/education-studies/questions/what-are-the-key-responsibilities-and-skills-required-for-success-in-food-service-careers
+    url: /learn/psychology/questions/what-are-the-essential-qualities-of-assertiveness-in-the-workplace-and-how-can-they-be-developed
 ---

 &nbsp;